GA-SF-ADI/adi-2-resources/week-2-intro-android/10-friday-classes/labs/subclassing-lab/readme.md

 #### Requirements

-- Create an Animal class with the following properties set in the constructor: mNumLegs, mTopSpeed, mIsEndangered, mName.
+- Create an Animal class with the following properties set in the constructor: numLegs, topSpeed, isEndangered, name.
 - Create subclasses of Animal called Mammal and Reptile
 - Create at least one subclass of Mammal, and one subclass of Reptile
 - Each subclass must have something that makes it unique from its parent class.